SebBuchelt/georef_webcam/README.md

 **Additional Comments on how to further improve geolocation accuracy can be found [here](https://github.com/SebBuchelt/georef_webcam/blob/master/Further_Comments.md).** <br /> (Only of interest, if you are already familiar with how the package works.) <br /> <br />

 ## Projecting other data
-After successfully georeferencing an image, any other data or image with the same acquisition geometry can be projected to map coordinates with the following function `project_data2map.py`:
+After successfully georeferencing an image, any other data or image with the same acquisition geometry can be projected to map coordinates.
+Besides RBG images also tif files with multiple bands can be projected with the following function `project_data2map.py`:

 ```bash
 $ python project_data2map.py coord_dir filename_or_extension pixel_size out_dir